alleyinteractive/fm-gutenberg/README.md

 # wp-starter-plugin
-A companion plugin to wp-starter-theme, which is used to create custom blocks, sidebar plugins, and register custom post types and meta fields.
+A companion plugin to wp-starter-theme, which is used to create custom blocks, slotfills, and register custom post types and meta fields.

 ## Getting Started